ensconced/cole_and_lopez/README.md

-jekyllsite for cole and lopez
+jekyll site for cole and lopez
 ======================